David Goffin: 2021: Fifth title, Injury and early season ending

-2022: Second Wimbledon quarterfinal, 300th match win, sixth title, return to top 40
+2022: Second Wimbledon quarterfinal, sixth title

 Goffin started his 2022 season at the first edition of the 2022 Melbourne Summer Set 1.
 Seeded fourth, he lost in the second round to Alex Molčan.
 Seeded eighth at the Sydney Classic, he retired during his quarterfinal match against Andy Murray due to a knee injury.
 Ranked No. 45 at the Australian Open, he was defeated in the first round by 24th seed Dan Evans.

 Seeded eighth and defending champion at the Open Sud de France in Montpellier, Goffin lost in the second round to Adrian Mannarino.
 In Rotterdam, he was beaten in the first round by Alex de Minaur.
 At the Qatar ExxonMobil Open, he lost in the first round to Emil Ruusuvuori.
 At the Dubai Championships, he was defeated in the first round by qualifier Taro Daniel.
 Representing Belgium in the Davis Cup tie against Finland, Goffin won both of his matches over Otto Virtanen and Emil Ruusuvuori.
 In the end, Belgium beat Finland 3–2.
 At the Indian Wells Masters, he was eliminated in the first round by Jordan Thompson in three sets.
 Seeded eighth at the Arizona Classic, he reached the quarterfinals where he lost to Liam Broady.
 In Miami, he was ousted from the tournament in the second round by 17th seed and world No. 19, Pablo Carreño Busta.